EMOD-Hub/emodpy-workflow/docs/tutorials/sweep_parameter.md

 # Learn how to create scenarios and do sweeps

+- a.
+Explain to sweep a parameter the parameter must be first be “available”.
+Tell the user to do the “Using ParameterizedCalls” tutorial first.
+- b.
+Use the available_parameters command to see the list of parameters that can be swept
+- c.
+Explain that in the run command that one of the arguments is a sweeps file.
+- d.
+Tell the user to read the reference on the sweep file.
+- e.
+Download and open the sweep_formation_rate.py file
+- i.
+The file should have different experiments for different rates, but each experiment should sweep a handful of Run_Numbers
+- f.
+Tell the user to read the comments in the file
+- g.
+Run the sweep
+- h.
+Use the download command to download the InsetChart of each experiment
+- i.
+Use plot_inset_chart_mean_compare to plot all three experiments

 ## **What is a scenario or sweep?**

 A scenario (sweep) is a set of hyperparameters and values that will be applied to a frame.
 One can think of them as